 The storm surge represents the sea water forced ashore due to the rise in sea level accompanying any approaching intense storm.
 A significant storm surge event can have devastating effects on-shore.

 Both sea level and precipitation changes under future climates are not considered in this study.

-The main contributor to building and infrastructure total loss is wind, with only minor contributions from surge and flood.
+The main contributor to building and infrastructure loss is wind, with only minor contributions from storm surge and flood.
 Figure 5 explores the relative changes in contributions to total loss split by hazard between the current and the Mean Estimate future climate.

-Figure 5: Percent changes between the CMIP5 future climate and the current climate for Wind, Surge and Flood loss contributions to total loss, for buildings (light blue) and infrastructure (dark blue)
+Figure 5: Percent changes between the end-ofcentury future climate and the current climate for Wind, Surge and Flood loss contributions to total loss, for buildings (light blue) and infrastructure (dark blue)

-There is an increase in the flood contributions to total loss for both buildings and infrastructure and a mixed change for storm surge in the future climate.
-However, it is important to note that the reported changes for storm surge and flood are calculated between very small initial numbers and ultimately, wind remains the main contributor to loss for both assets.
+The flood contribution to total loss decreases for both buildings and infrastructure compared to the current climate.
+The infrastructure storm surge contribution also decreases.
+However, it is important to note that the reported changes for storm surge and flood are calculated between very small initial numbers and, ultimately, wind remains the main contributor to total loss for both assets.